superluminar-io/terraform-workshop/1-getting-started/README.md

   ```
 4. Run `terraform apply` again and confirm with `yes`.

 The new resources enable static website hosting and upload the `index.html`.
-Feel free to go to the S3 console again.
-You should see the `index.html` file in the bucket.
+Feel free to go to the S3 console again and watch out for the HTML file.

 We also introduced an output: Output is very helpful to retrieve certain data after deployment.
 Go back to the terminal and check the output.
 You should find something like this: